 Hello!
 I write plays for stage and radio as well as fiction with a Scottish Gothic flavour.
-I'm from the Scottish Borders, the home of the Border ballads, so it's perhaps not surprising I love stories with larger-than-life characters in small, strange worlds.
+I’m from the Scottish Borders, the home of the Border ballads, so it’s not surprising I love stories with larger-than-life characters in small, strange worlds.
 (Angela Carter and Mervyn Peake are huge favourites).
-Very special times in my writing journey so far include 8 plays on BBC radio and two plays for Nutshell Theatre which were honoured with Fringe First Awards at Edinburgh Festival Fringe, and the third, HANDFAST, coming to Summerhall this year.
+Very special times in my writing journey so far include 8 plays on BBC radio and three plays for Nutshell Theatre, two ALLOTMENT and THREAD) honoured with Fringe First Awards at Edinburgh Festival Fringe, and the third, HANDFAST, coming to Summerhall this year.
 I teach part-time on the Open University Creative Writing MA, and co-wrote the MA Script strand.

 Rebel Cello is on tour!
 Eyemouth Hippodrome, Fri 12 Aug, 8pm Come and join me!
 Border Scots * Border Gothic * spoken word * storytelling * celloing * geology * nanonovels * Hawick balls * Oulipo * audience participation (only kidding) Scottish writer Jules Horne takes the stage at Eyemouth’s fabulous Hippodrome.
 Twice Fringe-First-winning and […]